xSeditx/GameMaker_Lighting/README.md

 Function Names ____________________ |  Parameters __________________________________________________  | Description <br> ___________________________________________________
 :--- | :---: | :---
-room_to_worldspace     | _x, _y, _height        |  Converts 2D XY roomspace, Plus additional Height variable into 3D world space for the Light engine
-has_Normals            | _objInst               |  Returns True if obj_shadowed Object has a Custom Normal Map
-calculate_attenuation | _dist                   |  Calculates Falloff rates for Linear and Quadratic Light fall off if provided a distance light_create | _x, _y, _height, _radius, _color |  Creates a Light with the desired properties
+light_create | _x, _y, _height, _radius, _color |  Creates a Light with the desired properties
 light_set_size | _light, _radius                |  Sets the Size of the Light to a given Radius
 light_set_color | _light, _color                |  Sets the 32Bit Color of the Light object